Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_22_DifferentialExpressionAnalysisUsingRNAseqAndChIPseq/writeup.md

 </p>

 <div align="center">
   <i><b>Figure 2</b>: Depiction of DA.
 In this image, the circles can represent any metric.
-We will go over DA of expression data from RNAseq, as well as DA of TF-binding data from ChIPseq.
+We will go over DA of expression data from RNAseq as well as DA of TF-binding data from ChIPseq.
 [2]</i>
 </div>
 <br />